 Amazing Kids Workshops & Assemblies

-Typically, for any public school in Southwestern Pa., the workshops and assemblies are free, as long as funding is available.
-These programs have been approved by the PA.
-Dept of Education and qualify for the Educational Improvement Tax Credit (EITC).
+For public schools, the workshops and assemblies are typically FREE, as long as funding is available.
+The PA.
+Dept of Education has approved these programs, and the Educational Improvement Tax Credit (EITC) provides the funding.
 To find out if funding is available for your school, call the number listed above.

 For private schools, the fee for an Amazing Kids Workshop is $125 (50 student maximum), plus mileage for the first workshop and $75 for each additional workshop on the same day.
-There also is an assembly option to accommodate larger audiences (200 student maximum).
-The cost for an assembly is $225, plus $225 for each additional assembly.
-These fees are used to maintain the quality of the program — no profit is made for The Children’s Institute.
+To accommodate larger audiences (200 student maximum), an assembly option is available.
+The cost is $225, plus $225 for each additional assembly.
+There is also a mileage fee.
+All fees are used to maintain the quality of the program — no profit is made for The Children’s Institute.